elrobtossohn/altv-docs-articles/intro.md

 - Financial Support: Consider supporting us financially on [Patreon](https://www.patreon.com/altVMP), where you can become a patron and contribute to the ongoing development and maintenance of alt:V.
 We value and appreciate contributions in any form, be it code contributions, community involvement, or financial support.
 Thank you for your interest in contributing to alt:V!

-### How can I get a token for the masterlist?
+### How can I get a token for the Master List?

 :::info

-During the development stage of your server, you don't need a token.
+During the development stage of your server, you don't need a token.<br/>
-Tokens are only required if your server is in the release branch and you want it to be listed on the masterlist.
+Tokens are only required if your server is running on the release branch and you want to display it in the master list.<br/>
+Unless you want to implement or use the Cloud Auth feature.

 :::

-To obtain a token, you can send a message with the word "token" to the alt:V Master-Bot on Discord (username: Master-Bot#3667).
-There are two requirements to obtain a token:

-- Wait for a minimum of 30 days, and a token will be automatically generated for you.
-- Alternatively, you can subscribe as a Bronze [Patreon](https://www.patreon.com/altVMP) to generate a token immediately.

-Either fulfilling the 30-day waiting period or becoming a Bronze Patreon subscriber will allow you to obtain a token for the masterlist.
+To obtain a token, please follow these steps:

+1. Log in to the [Server Manager](https://my.alt-mp.com/).
+2. Create a new server where you will be able to acquire your token.

+To unlock additional benefits for your server, make sure to link your Discord account with Patreon and subscribe to a [Patreon tier](https://www.patreon.com/altVMP).